toddsundsted/ktistec/README.md

 ### Draft posts

 Meaningful writing is an iterative process so Ktistec supports draft posts.
 Draft posts aren't visible until you publish them.
+Draft posts, including draft replies, are automatically saved as you type.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/683hld.png" width=460>

+With Ktistec, you can focus on creating without worrying about losing your work.

 ### Threaded replies